 One of the key selling points of an electric shaver is how convenient it is.
 But that goes right out of the window if you reach for your shaver in the morning and find it without power.

 We test the battery performance of every shaver we review.
 We’ve found a Best Buy with a battery that lasts for a whopping 26 shaves, meaning you could take it away on a three-week holiday fully charged and wouldn’t have to carry the charger with you.
 But there are others that will give you only around eight shaves per full charge.

 Compare our electric shaver reviews to see which is best for battery life.

 A moustache can be divisive.
 Some people love them; others absolutely hate them.
 Even during Movember, when it’s all for a good cause, a moustache can test the patience of the most understanding partner.
 The last thing you want to be adding in on top of any potential discord is the sleep-disrupting whir of an overly loud electric shaver first thing in the morning.

 Our electric shaver tests include an assessment of noise, and we’ve found some surprising results.
-Some expensive models, costing well over £100, only achieved a two-star score (out of five) for noise, while there are very quiet electric shavers available for less than £30.
+Some expensive models, costing well over £100, only got two stars out of five for noise, while there are very quiet electric shavers available for less than £30.

 5. Nail your shaver technique

-Feedback from Which? members shows that most still feel that a wet razor blade gives a closer shave than an electric shaver.
-But the gap in closeness can certainly be narrowed with a focus on proper technique.
+Feedback from Which? members shows that most still feel a wet razor blade gives a closer shave than an electric shaver.
+But you can certainly narrow the gap by focusing on proper technique.